-“I feel like I avoid being boxed in.”
+“I feel like I avoid being boxed in.” in conversation with Ben Rivers

 For the uninitiated, Ben Rivers’ filmography resembles something of a maze: it’s all contained within the same structure, but every turn taken is a new adventure.
 At first, you might take him for a celluloid apologist working in the field of ethnographic film, but then a film like Things (2014) throws at you an extended sequence in a computer-generated recreation of Rivers’ apartment.
 There are archival works and a profile on architecture.
 There are an abstract science-fiction trilogy and a triptych that ends with a black metal performance.
 And then there are of course his observational pieces, of a film being made or a sloth hanging from a branch or someone living off the grid.